mgsisk/stencil/.github/ISSUE_TEMPLATE/bug_report.md

 Provide a clear and concise description of what's actually happening here.

 **Reproduction Steps**
-Provide clear and concise instructions to reproduce the bug here.
+Provide clear and concise instructions explaining how to reproduce the bug here.

 **Suggested Fix**